Great-Sun-Group/greatsun-dev/docs/greatsun-dev_configuration.md

 ### Starting Services and Managing Git

-To start all services (credex-core, credex-bot, and credex-dev) and manage Git operations across all repositories, follow these steps:
+To start all services (credex-core, credex-bot, and greatsun-dev) and manage Git operations across all repositories, follow these steps:

 1. Start the services:
    ```bash